 U.S. Supreme Court declines to expand police search powers

-WASHINGTON, June 23 (Reuters) - The U.S. Supreme Court on Wednesday declined to expand police powers, throwing out a lower court ruling that had allowed a California highway patrol officer to enter the home of a motorist suspected of a minor crime without a warrant.

-The case involved a man who was followed by police after honking his horn while listening to music, and then was convicted of driving under the influence after an officer entered his garage without a warrant and performed a sobriety test.
+By declining to endorse a broad interpretation of police power, the justices handed a victory to the driver, Arthur Lange, who is challenging his conviction of driving under the influence after the California highway patrol officer entered his garage without a warrant and performed a sobriety test.

 "The flight of a suspected misdemeanant does not always justify a warrantless entry into a home," Kagan wrote.